alexmanrique/blog/_posts/2024-03-08-using-github-copilot-with-java-intellij.md

 Conclusions
 ---------------------
-It doesn’t do magic, it proposes you blocks of code that might be useful sometimes but you need to be aware.
+It doesn’t do magic, it suggests you blocks of code that might be useful sometimes but you need to be aware.

 For instance if you have a dependency conflict problem in a Java application (check this blog post where I talk about how to solve it) Copilot doesn’t tell you exactly what do you need to change that will work.
 It can suggest you things to try that might work.